aws/karpenter-provider-aws/website/content/en/preview/tasks/scheduling.md

 The above pod affinity rule would cause the pod to only schedule in zones where a pod with the label `system=backend` is already running.

 The anti-affinity rule would cause it to avoid running on any node with a pod labeled `app=inflate`.
 If this anti-affinity term was on a deployment pod spec along with a matching `app=inflate` label, it would prevent more than one pod from the deployment from running on any single node.

+See [Inter-pod affinity and anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity) in the Kubernetes documentation for details.

 ## Persistent Volume Topology